Jewelry Blog

 Base ColorSecondary ColorRarityImpact on Value

-BlackNone (pure black)CommonHighest value for black diamonds due to uniform color
+BlackNone (pure black)CommonHighest value due to uniform color

 To learn more about black diamonds, click here.